Research changelog

 Growth in method

-• We learned to if this model is right, then dual-trained practitioners should describe different post-insight ownership patterns when switching...
+• We learned to test whether dual-trained practitioners should describe different post-insight ownership patterns.

-• We learned to if this model is right, then dual-trained practitioners should report a specific kind of confusion when switching, not generic...
+• We learned to test whether dual-trained practitioners should report a specific kind of confusion when switching, not generic.

-• We learned to if this model is right, then dual-trained practitioners moving between recognition communities should report different completion...
+• We learned to test whether dual-trained practitioners moving between recognition communities should report different completion.

-• We learned to if this model is right, then practice manuals that retain a method after insight should mark different return duties than manuals...
+• We learned to test whether practice manuals that retain a method after insight should mark different return duties than manuals.

 Daily